 Rewarding Responders Grant

 We are committed to safety for our employees and the communities we serve.
-We Energies Foundation is supporting local public safety response agencies with the Rewarding Responder grant.
+We Energies Foundation is supporting local public safety response agencies with the Rewarding Responders grant.

 - All organizations must provide emergency response services in our natural gas and/or electric service area.

 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.

 - Organizations that received 2021 grants are ineligible for the 2022 grant cycle.

 Grants may be used to purchase equipment and professional development, but should be part of a well-planned and integrated public safety initiative.
 Projects must be special, one-time, safety-related efforts.
 Any equipment purchased with this grant must stay in the ownership of the department for a minimum of five years unless it is consumable or becomes expired.

 The foundation will award $50,000 per year.
 The maximum grant amount awarded will be $2,000 per project and must be used within two years.
 Only one grant application per organization will be accepted.

 The online application will ask for the following information, including attachment of a budget:

 - Organization name (entity which holds nonprofit or government status).